raulnq/Jal.Router/README.md

 ### Routing

-When a messages arrives (event or command) this feature allows us to handle it based on a routing configuration.
+When a messages arrives (event or command) this feature allows us to process it based on a routing configuration.
-For instance, if we want to handle a Transfer command by the following class:
+For instance, if we want to process a Transfer command by the following class:
 ```
 public class TransferMessageHandler : IMessageHandler<Transfer>
 {